Arpitpurwar/contactList/README.md

 ####### Remember points while token authentication
+- After registration, we will get auth-token.
+- After getting auth-token we have to use it with each request to server.
 - In request header key will be auth-token and value will be Recieved token after loggedin.
 {"auth-token":"adsjsl%csmbvs"}